 How to Avoid Pickpockets on The Road

 When you travel to another country, take care of your belongings.
-Pickpockets are a worldwide problem so you have to be attentive to keep your wallet and other valuables safe.
-What is even worse about this kind of robbery is that sometimes they might get not only your money or credit card, but your return tickets or passport.
+Pickpocketing on the road is a worldwide problem so you have to be attentive to keep your wallet and other valuables safe.
+What is even worse about this kind of robbery is that sometimes they might get not only your money or credit card but your return tickets or passport.
 All these things result in great troubles.
 So what are the right ways to avoid becoming a victim?
 Use these simple tips to protect yourself and your belongings.
 Mind that ignoring pickpockets may result in filling out papers for police reports as well as for Consulate or Embassy to restore your documents, not to mention the low possibility of returning the stolen money.

 Pickpockets are the thieves who steal things from pockets or bags.
-Usually the fact of pickpocketing is being noticed few hours later, when victim comes home or returns to hotel.
+The victim usually notices the fact of being robbed a few hours later, when comes home or returns to the hotel.
 In such case, chances to find the criminal are really low.

-It is believed that common pickpocket is a gloomy man that looks like a criminal.
-But in fact the opposite is true.
+It is a common misconception that pickpocket is a gloomy man that looks like a criminal.
+In fact, the opposite is true.
 Pickpockets usually are undistinguished people that look like everyone else.
 Sometimes it might be teenagers like boys and girls from 12 to 19 years old, well-dressed.
-So be especially attentive if you get suddenly approached by a group of young people in the street.
-Pickpockets in Europe are so young as laws usually require crime evidence to put them in prison for petty theft, so they use the advantages of their age not to be found guilty.
+Be especially attentive if you get suddenly approached by a group of young people in the street.
+Pickpockets in Europe are so young because laws usually require crime evidence to put them in prison for petty theft.
+Thus, they take advantage of their age not to be found guilty.

 The vast majority of pickpockets work in groups.
 Usually one or two of them would divert your attention while the others clean your pockets.
 After stealing they join their accomplices, so to leave the scene of the crime quickly.
 This is a long-established pattern that reduces the risk for criminals to be caught.